 - 1. (a) ATM cell header is protected by header error control (HEC) field which enables correction of single bit errors.
-What is the probability that there is uncorrectable errors, e.g., two or more incorrect bits, in ATM header when the bit error rate $p{BER} = 10^{-3}$? - (b) In sub-marine transmission systems (G.975) as well as in OTN (Optical Transport Network), forward error correction (FEC) coding is used.
+What is the probability that there is uncorrectable errors, e.g., two or more incorrect bits, in ATM header when the bit error rate $p_e = 2 \cdot 10^{-3}$ ? - (b) In sub-marine transmission systems (G.975) as well as in OTN, forward error correction (FEC) coding is used.
 The FEC mechanism is based on Reed-Solomon (RS) codes and used coding is RS(255,239), i.e., 239 data bits are coded into 255 bit block (239 data bits + 16-bit parity).
 The degree d of the coding polynomial is related to the number of parity symbols r = d 1.
 An RS coding can correct up to $\lfloor (d-1)/2 \rfloor$ bit errors in a block.
-What is the probability that there is uncorrectable errors in a block when $p{BER} = 3 \cdot 10^{-4}$? - 2.
+What is the probability that there are uncorrectable errors in a block when $p_e = 5 \cdot 10^{-3}$ ? - 2.
 ATM cell delineation process is based on three state state-machine (see the figure below).
 The SYNC state is the normal operation state, HUNT state is used in start-up and error situations to find a correct cell header, and PRESYNC is used to make sure that the correct cell delineation is really found.
 In this case a correct header is considered to contain no bit errors.

-- (a) What is the probability of SYNC \rightarrow HUNT transition, i.e., getting 7 consecutive incorrect HECs, when $p{BER} = 4 \cdot 10^{-4}$? - (b) How long, on the average, a 155.520 Mbit/s ATM system would remain in SYNC state (assuming the same bit-error rate)?
+(a) What is the probability of SYNC $\rightarrow$ HUNT transition, i.e., getting 7 consecutive incorrect HECs, when $p_e = 3.2 \cdot 10^{-3}$ ?

-- 3. Consider a cell switch with N input and output ports.
-In each time-slot at each input port, the probability that that a cell arrives is p.
-The incoming traffic is uniformly distributed, i.e., the probability that an incoming cell is destined to any output port is 1/N. - (a) What is the probability that k cells are destined to a particular output port? - (b) What is the probability that more than one cell is destined to a particular output port? - 4. (a) In certain transmission link 1 packet in every 1000 packets has an error.
-What is the probability that there are less than 7 invalid packets in a sample 8000 packets? - (b) Certain switching unit is known to fail and unable to recover from error once is each 500 days on the average.
-What is the probability that the switching unit does not fail in 800 days?
-What is the probability that it fails within 200 days?
+- (b) How long, on the average, a 622.080 Mbit/s ATM system would remain in SYNC state? - 3.
+Consider a cell switch with N input and N output ports.
+In each time-slot at each input port, the probability that a cell arrives is p.
+The incoming traffic is uniformly distributed, i.e., the probability that an incoming cell is destined to any output port is 1/N. - (a) What is the probability that k cells are destined to a particular output port? - (b) What is the probability that more than one cell is destined to a particular output port? - 4. (a) In certain transmission link 1 packet in every 1500 packets has an error.
+What is the probability that there are less than 9 invalid packets in a sample 11000 packets? - (b) Certain switching unit is known to fail and unable to recover from error once is each 600 days on the average.
+What is the probability that the switching unit does not fail in 900 days?
+What is the probability that it fails within 300 days?